IN THIS ARTICLE

 For some attributes, there may even be a real-life value that you can measure against perception.

-For example, you may have just three customer service centres – two in the South and one in the Midlands.
+For example, you may have just three customer service centres – two in Europe and one in America.
 You could create a map with an axis which is country coverage and set that up against customer service performance

-You could plot the level of branch coverage on that map which shows the actual situation – a Brand Reality Map, if you like.
+You could plot the level of coverage on that map which shows the actual situation – a brand reality map, if you like.

-Then you could look at your customers’ perception of your coverage – maybe they only think you cover the South?
+Then you could look at your customers’ perception of your coverage – maybe they only think you cover Europe?

 Your customer’s perception may be that you have excellent customer service, whereas you have the true figures from your customer service department KPIs, which indicate that it is failing.
 (Which means that your customers' positive perception is likely to disappear over time).

-Finally, you have targeted a brand position where you want to be perceived as serving the entire country with a high level of customer service.
+Finally, you have targeted a brand position where you want to be perceived as serving all the regions where you operate with a high level of customer service.

 Brand Reality Map